polywock/LiveHero/README.md

 # Live Hero
 <img src="https://github.com/polywock/LiveHero/blob/master/assets/markquee.jpg?raw=true" width="500">
-Chrome and Firefox extension that injects a rhythm game to HTML videos including Youtube, Netflix, Prime Video, Hulu, Twitch, etc. If you like games like Guitar Hero and Clone Hero.
+Chrome and Firefox extension that injects a rhythm game to HTML videos including Youtube, etc. If you like games like Guitar Hero and Clone Hero.
 This is a game for you.
+Load your favorite song on Youtube and start playing.

 ### Video of it available [here](https://streamable.com/m1qrd).